lowskidev/pristine-typescript-react-material-ui-cordova/README.md

-# Apache Cordova mobile framework
+# How to use the Apache Cordova mobile framework with Pristine Typescript React Materal UI

 You will need to have Apache Cordova https://cordova.apache.org installed fully to use this repo properly.
 You can do this by runnning the following command in your terminal `npm install -g cordova`